Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 ![Notifications](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Notification.PNG)

 1. ***Inventory***

+-INSERTAR IMAGEN-

-   * **New Delivery notification:** Get a notification for each delivery detected.
+* **New Delivery notification:** Receive a notification for each delivery detected.
-   * **Inventorty low notification:** Get a notification when the inventory is low.
+* **Low inventory notification:** Receive a notification when the inventory is low.
-   * **Water volume notification alert:** Get a notification when the water is low.
+* **Water volume notification alert:** Receive a notification when water is low.

 2. ***Contract***

+  -INSERTAR IMAGEN-

-   * **Contract balance low notification:** Get a notification when a contract balance is low.
+* **Low contract balance notification:** Receive a notification when the balance of a contract is low.
-   * **Contract balance empty notification:** Get a notification when a contract has no balance.
+* **Notification of empty contract balance:** Receive a notification when a contract has no balance.
-   * **Percent Credit Notification:** Get a notification when a percent credit is reached (click on the pencil to configure the percent).
+* **Credit percentage notification:** Receive a notification when a credit percentage is reached (click on the pencil to set the percentage).
-   * **Low amount balance:** Get a notification when a balance amount is reached (click on the pencil to configure the amount).
+* **Low balance notification:** Receive a notification when an amount is reached (click on the pencil to set the amount).
-   * **Company Contract Deposit:** Get a notification when a deposit to a contract is detected.
+* **Company contract deposit:** Receive a notification when a deposit to a contract is detected.

 3. ***Identification***

+-INSERTAR IMAGEN-

-   * **Identifications in risk of expiration notification:** Get a notification when an identification is about to expire.
+* **Notification of Idsentifications at risk of expiration:** Receive a notification when an identification is about to expire.

 4. ***Loyalty***

+* -INSERTAR IMAGEN-

-   * **New loyalty account notification:** Get a notification when a new loyalty program was detected.
+* **New Loyalty Account Notification:** Receive a notification when a new loyalty program is detected.
-   * **Loyalty points accumulation notification:** Get a notification when an accumulation was detected.
+* **Loyalty point accumulation notification:** Receive a notification when an accumulation is detected.
-   * **Notification loyalty exceptions:** Get a notification when a exception was detected.
+* **Loyalty exception notification:** You receive a notification when an exception is detected.

 5. ***Billing***

+-INSERTAR IMAGEN-

-   * **Billing process notification:** Get a notification when a bulling process was detected.
+* **Notification of Billing process:** You receive a notification when a billing process is detected.
-   * **Merchant Charges:** Get a notification when merchant charges were detected.
+* **Merchant Charges:** Receive a notification when merchant charges are detected.
-   * **External Charges:** Get a notification when external charges were detected.
+* **External charges:** Receive a notification when external charges are detected.

 6. ***Transactions***

+-INSERTAR IMAGEN-

-   * **New contingency transaction notification:** Get a notification when a new contingency was detected.
+* **Notification of new contingency transactions:** Receive a notification when a new contingency is detected.
-   * **Transaction to review notification:** Get a notification when an exception marked to be reviwed was detected.
+* **Notification of transaction to be reviewed:** Receive a notification when an exception marked for review was detected.
-   * **Fuel Out Exception:** Get a notification when an exception for fuel out was detected.
+* **Fuel Exit Exception:** Receive a notification when a fuel exit exception was detected.
-   * **Transaction Exception:** Get a notification when an exception is detected.
+* **Transaction exception:** Receives a notification when an exception is detected.
-   * **Incorrect PIN:** Get a notification when a rejected transaction for incorrect PIN was detected.
+* **Incorrect PIN:** Receive a notification when a rejected transaction is detected due to an incorrect PIN.
-   * **Transaction Rejected:** Get a notification when a rejected transaction was detected.
+* **Rejected transaction:** Receive a notification when a rejected transaction is detected.
-   * **Disputed Transactions:** Get a notification when a disputed transaction was detected.
+* **Disputed transactions:** Receive a notification when a disputed transaction is detected.

+7. ***Company***

+-INSERTAR IMAGEN-

+* **Company Activation/Deactivation:** Receive a notification when a change in the status of a company is detected.

+8. ***Trade***

+-INSERTAR IMAGEN-

+* **Trade Activation/Deactivation:** Receive a notification when a change in the status of a trade is detected.
+* **Site Offline Transaction Maximum Reached:** Receive a notification when it is detected that the site has reached the maximum possible Offline transactions.

+9. ***Fleet Workflow***

+-INSERTAR IMAGEN-

+* **Fleet workflow created:** Receive a notification when it is detected that a fleet workflow has been created.

 ### Company Notifications
 In this section company users can configure their own notifications (inside their company profiles in ATIONet).